angular/angular/aio/content/guide/npm-packages.md

 {@a dev-dependencies}

-## *DevDependencies*
+## DevDependencies

 The packages listed in the *devDependencies* section of the `package.json` help you develop the application on your local machine.

-You don't deploy them with the production application although there is no harm in doing so.
+You don't deploy them with the production application, although there is no harm in doing so.

+**@angular-devkit/build-angular: The Angular build tools.

 **[@angular/cli](https://github.com/angular/angular-cli/)**: The Angular CLI tools.